 Considering a move to Sin City?
 While it’s common to blow a bit of money on a fun-filled weekend in Las Vegas, anyone settling there for the long haul will want to follow a more sustainable spending plan.
 Having a solid understanding of the overall cost of living in the city is a good way to evaluate whether it’s a good choice for you or not.
+Moving is a big decision that could greatly impact your finances.
+Work with a financial advisor who can help you properly prepare so that you aren’t putting any of your future goals in jeopardy.

 Housing in Las Vegas